dkhonker/tuning_playbook_cn/README.md

 -   The best checkpoint is often not the last checkpoint, particularly when the validation set performance does not continue to increase over time but rather fluctuates about a particular value.
 -   Set up the pipeline to keep track of the N best checkpoints seen so far during training.
 At the end of training, model selection is then a matter of choosing the best checkpoint seen during training.
 We call this **retrospective optimal checkpoint selection**.
 -   Supporting prospective early stopping is usually not necessary, since we’re pre-specifying a trial budget and are preserving the N best checkpoints seen so far.

 ### Setting up experiment tracking

-***摘要:*** *When tracking different experiments, make sure to note a number of essentials like the best performance of a checkpoint in the study, and a short description of the study.*
+***概要:*** *When tracking different experiments, make sure to note a number of essentials like the best performance of a checkpoint in the study, and a short description of the study.*